equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 CPU, GPU and memory resources requested by a job are reserved when it starts, and released when it exits.
 This will help reduce the total cost for an application since cost is only calculated for running containers.
 A job that requests 10GB of memory and 2 CPUs, started once per day and runs for one hour, will only accumulate cost for the hour it is running.
 A component that requests the same resources will accumulate cost for all 24 hours of a day.

 Docker images built from the definition in the components section in radixconfig.yaml are started automatically when a new build-deploy, promote or deploy pipeline completes.
 Jobs on the other hand, must be managed through the [job-scheduler](#job-scheduler) web API service.
 Radix creates a job-scheduler for each job and environment defined in [`radixconfig.yaml`](../../references/reference-radix-config/).
 The job-scheduler can start new containers from the Docker image build by the pipeline, delete and list existing jobs.

 The job-scheduler does not require any authentication since it is not exposed to the Internet and is only accessible by components in the same application and environment.

+A job can be run as a single job or as a batch of jobs.

+A max of 10 single completed jobs remains in the history of a job component.
+When a single job started - the oldest of 10 existing single jobs is deleted.
+The same applies for batched jobs - its history is independent of single jobs history.
+A max of 10 completed batched jobs remain in the batch history, with all their jobs.

 ## Configure a job